 - With an LLC, I only pay taxes once at the personal level, and it only applies to the net profit that flows through to me personally.
 I've found it to be a much simpler approach, and less taxation is generally a good thing.

 There are other considerations too.
-While it's impossible to give a thorough overview in just a few paragraphs, this video does a decent job of summing up a few of the biggest issues that are worth thinking about…
+Check out this video from MyCorporation (another service that can help you incorporate), which does a decent job of summing up a few of the biggest issues that are worth thinking about…

 As you can see, there are a number of considerations and it's not a bad idea to consult with your accountant and/or attorney in order to decide which one makes the most sense for your situation.